Bowhunting: United States and Canada

 In the United States and Canada, as with other styles of hunting, bowhunting is regulated by individual provinces and states.
 Regulations often address issues such as which area to hunt in, what time of year (season), and which sex and species of game may be taken.
 In many cases, a special archery season is set aside, to minimize interference from rifle hunters.
 While bowhunting can run into rifle hunting seasons, hunter orange is typically required to be worn during the cross over seasons.
 In addition, in an effort to maximize game recovery and shot lethality, there are often technical regulations, such as a minimum draw weight, minimum width of head, and lack of barbs.

 In general most bow hunting for big game begins in late August or early September in northern states and Canadian provinces, and slightly later in southern states.

 New Zealand

 Organized bow hunting began in New Zealand in 1945.
 The New Zealand government regulates bowhunting.
-An annual 3 day field shoot tournament is held every Queen's Birthday Weekend at various locations throughout New Zealand.
+An annual 3 day field shoot tournament is held every king's birthday weekend at various locations throughout New Zealand.
 Bowhunters must have permission to hunt on private land, and they cannot hunt in DOC lands, national parks, or any other reserves without a permit.
 All native species are protected; only introduced species are legal quarry.

 There are no special seasons for bowhunters or for hunting with a firearm.
 There is an active bow hunters' society.